Brenzee/reth-indexer-mongo/README.md

 # Reth Log Indexer with MongoDB

 Easily collect and index events directly from the Reth database into a MongoDB.
-Inspired from reth-indexer.
+Inspired from [reth-indexer](https://github.com/joshstevens19/reth-indexer)

 ## Benchmarks